tomverran/php-smtp/README.md

 # PHP SMTP Server

+Note that this isn't finished or actively maintained, a single threaded SMTP server has issues, suffice to say.
+I'm open sourcing this because I've run out of private repos :P

 ### What?

 So this is an SMTP server written in PHP, a language wholly unsuited to such a task.
 I just did it to find out whether I could.